fkie-cad/maritime-dissector/README.md

 | Data type | binary-file-descriptor.data_type | String describing data type and encoding |
 | Status and information text | binary-file-descriptor.stat_and_info | String(s) for additional information, null-terminated each |

+### BR24 Dissector

+This plugin dissects UDP messages on port 6678, 6679 and 6680 for BR24 image, report and register messages respectively.
+Fields should match the description provided in [./docs/protocols.md](./docs/protocols.md).

 ## Tests